azizazlan/cryptocert-framework/README.md

 # A stripped down version of the original 0xcert.
-The framework focuses on certification.
+The framework focuses on certification on the Ethereum.